IntellectualSites/documentation/plotsquared/installation/installation.md

 This section explains how to configure PlotSquared database access.

 PlotSquared allows the database types "MYSQL" and "SQLite".
-If you don't know the difference of both systems you find a short compare at https://dzone.com/articles/sqlite-vs-mysql[here].
+If you don't know the difference of both systems you find a short compare [in this article](https://dzone.com/articles/sqlite-vs-mysql).

 {% hint style="tip" %}
 You can convert to MySQL/SQLite at any time using the `/plot database` command.